-- Due to the fact that – May people are in the habit of using this.
+- Because — May people are in the habit of using this.
 Why not translate this one to English and say “because” or “since”.
 Leave this phrase off your resume or cover letter and any other business documents.

-- Each and every – This phrase has what I call ‘clutter’, (i.e.) unnecessary words.
-Clutter has no place on a resume or on a cover letter.
+- Every — This phrase has what I call ‘clutter’, (i.e.) unnecessary words.
+Clutter has no place on a resume or a cover letter.
 Just use ‘each’.
 Always streamline your writing.
 Wordiness will cause your reader to stop reading.

-- Proven ability – According to who?
+- Proven ability — According to who?
 This is an over-used phrase that says nothing.
-Show, don’t tell.
-Use facts, figures and examples that demonstrate something.
+The show, don’t tell.
+Use facts, figures, and examples that demonstrate something.
 If you have ‘proven writing ability’ published samples speak a lot louder than just telling someone on your resume and cover letter.
 If you have increased productivity, then used numbers to demonstrate that.

 - I believe my experience — Be concrete.
 Use accomplishment statements that start with active verbs and indicate results, and let the reader decide for him/her self that your experience is a good fit.

 - Duties included — Listing your duties does little to sell you.
 Again, be more specific and mention accomplishments, or at the very least use active verbs that indicate what you do

 - Regardless — This is not a word, though it sounds like a very important one.